Cpgeragh/Emerging-Technologies/README.md

     - This allows us to demonstrate how pattern matching and rule-based logic can help simulate meaningful, human-like conversations.
     - It is very interesting to learn about AI's role in real-world applications like real-time communication and mental health support.

+Github Issues will be used to plan out my work and track my progress.

 ## **History**

+### **Trigram Models**

+- Trigram Models are statistical language models used to predict the probability of a sequence of three consecutive characters based on the preceding two.
+These models are part of n-gram models, which have been foundational in natural language processing (NLP).
+- Probabilistic Approach: Trigram models use the function of the probability of a token depends only on the two preceding tokens, simplifying calculations and making them suitable for real-world applications.
+- Applications in AI: Before neural network-based approaches became the norm, trigram models were standard in language modeling, significantly influencing the development of modern NLP tools like predictive text keyboards.
+- Trigram models represent a simpler yet powerful method for understanding sequential patterns in text.
+They serve as a gateway to more advanced statistical and machine learning models.

+### **ELIZA Chatbot**
+- ELIZA was one of the first chatbots ever created, developed by Joseph Weizenbaum in 1966 at the Massachusetts Institute of Technology (MIT).
+It simulated a psychotherapist, responding to user inputs with questions and reflections.

+- Early Development: ELIZA used simple pattern-matching techniques and substitution rules to analyze and respond to user text.This allowed it to give the illusion of understanding.
+- Impact: Weizenbaum created ELIZA partly to demonstrate the superficiality of human-computer interactions.
+However, many users found the bot compelling, sparking debates about the ethics of AI in personal and emotional situations.
+- Legacy: ELIZA laid the groundwork for modern chatbots and conversational AI.

 ## **Features**